 WPEngine – We host all of our clients’ sites with WPEngine.
 They’re reliable, have great security and support, and you can host multiple sites within each account.
 Setting up with WPEngine is quick and their servers are powerful enough to scale up into 6 figures in monthly traffic.

-Google Apps for Business – This one is pretty easy to figure out.
+GSuite – This one is pretty easy to figure out.
 I use Gmail for my email system, and I use Google Docs/Drive for some Adwords related stuff.
 I also use Google Voice for phone numbers.

 Backblaze – Backblaze is my backup software.
-It’s really cheap, runs in the background of my laptop, and I can sleep at night knowing that if something goes wrong, I’ll be able to get all of my data back.
+It’s really cheap, runs in the background of my laptop, and I can sleep a little better at night knowing that if something goes wrong, I’ll be able to get all of my data back.
 If you don’t have a system for backing everything on your computer up, this is a good one.